usgs/libcomcat/README.md

 Introduction
 ------------

-libcomcat is a project provide command line equivalents to the NEIC ComCat search API.
+libcomcat is a project designed to provide command line equivalents to the NEIC ComCat search API.
 This code includes (so far):
  * Three scripts:
    * getcomcat.py A script to download ComCat product contents (shakemap grids, origin quakeml, etc.)